ajitgoel/Notes/InterviewQuestions/Java/Stage2-Authentication.md

 ##### HttpSecurity

-To specify which authentication methods are allowed (form-based, HTTP basic) and how they are configured, we can override another `configure` method of `WebSecurityConfigurerAdapter` that receives the `HttpSecurity` object.
+==To specify which authentication methods are allowed (form-based, HTTP basic) and how they are configured, we can override another `configure` method of `WebSecurityConfigurerAdapter` that receives the `HttpSecurity` object.==

 The example below shows the configuration equal to the default one.